-Facilitative mediators allow the parties to drive the outcome of the case and encourage the parties to be creative in their settlement and with each other.
-Facilitative mediators tend to be the most common style today and work well in a wide variety of situations.
+Facilitative mediation allows the parties to drive the outcome of the case and encourages the parties to be creative in their settlement and with each other.
+The facilitative mediation style tends to be the most common style today and works well in a wide variety of situations.
 The mixture of control and party agency makes facilitative mediation an agreeable style for many parties as well.
-This style works well for parties that are on the way to settlement and understand what they need.
+The facilitative mediation style works well for parties that are on the way to settlement and understand what they need.
 It also requires parties who are comfortable sharing their needs with the other party.

 Transformative mediation is the newer form of mediation that relinquishes much of the control to the parties in both the procedure and the outcome.
 Transformative mediation seeks to transform the conflict by empowering the parties to agree.
 The transformative mediators are only in the room to call attention to the needs, interests, values, and points of view of the parties involved.

 - No Opinion: Transformative mediators will not offer an opinion on the strength or weakness of a party’s case.
 This allows the parties to be confident in their decisions.

 - Encourage Evaluation: Transformative mediators encourage the parties to evaluate their position in relation to each other.
 Transformative mediation allows the parties to come to their own conclusions about the strength or weaknesses of their case.

-- Following: The mediator will follow the lead of the parties and encourage the parties to continue to participate.
+- Following: The transformative mediators will follow the lead of the parties and encourage the parties to continue to participate.
 Transformative mediation gives the parties control over the process.

-- Empathy: Transformative mediators will encourage empathy and acknowledge the other party’s position, allowing the parties to see the needs of the other party.
+- Empathy: The transformative mediation process encourages empathy and acknowledges the other party’s position, allowing the parties to see the needs of all the parties involved.

-- Guide: The transformative mediator will guide the parties as they move toward settlement rather than act as an authority figure with the answers.
-This again returns the agency to the parties.
+- Guide: The transformative mediators will guide the parties as they move toward settlement rather than act as authority figures with the answers.
+The transformative approach returns the agency to the parties.